 Do not hesitate to ask us about fees when you meet with an attorney.
 We deal with these questions daily and are happy to answer your questions and address your concerns.
 Our fees are structured to make our services accessible to anyone in need of our legal services.

 Hourly fees: We charge on the basis of time spent on the case.
-Divorces and real estate cases are examples of cases in which an hourly fee would apply.
+Divorces, business disputes, and real estate cases are examples of cases in which an hourly fee would apply.

 Flat fees: We charge a flat fee for our service.
 Typical cases with flat fees are wills, deeds and powers of attorney.